kyma-project/eventing-manager/docs/user/tutorials/evnt-04-change-max-in-flight-in-sub.md

 ## Result

 In the logs, you see that only 5 events were delivered to the Function in parallel.
-As soon as the Function completed the processing of the event and returns the response, the Eventing module delivers the next in-line event to the Function.
+As soon as the Function completed the processing of the event and returns a response, the Eventing module delivers the next in-line event to the Function.

 See the following example: